Signs and Symptoms of Depression

 - difficulty breathing

-Though it varies depending on the type of depressive condition a person is experiencing, treatment generally involves some medication and counseling, which can address the root cause of the depression.
-This gives a person the opportunity to develop strategies in preventing future episodes from taking over their life.
+Though it varies depending on the type of depressive condition a person is experiencing, treatment generally involves some medication and counseling, which can address the cause of the depression.
+It gives a person the opportunity to develop strategies in preventing future episodes from taking over their life.

-It can also lead to destructive behaviors like alcohol and drug abuse in an effort to self-medicate the painful symptoms.
-Studies show that prolonged depression can even make recovery from another serious illness more difficult.
+It can also lead to destructive behaviors like alcohol and drug abuse to self-medicate the painful symptoms.
+Studies show that prolonged depression can even make a recovery from another severe illness more difficult.
 In short, untreated depression can ruin lives.

-So often, people suffering from depression are embarrassed that they can’t just “pick themselves up by the boot straps” and get on with their normal lives.
+So often, people suffering from depression are embarrassed that they can’t just “pick themselves up by the bootstraps” and get on with their everyday lives.
 The fact is no one should have to live with depression.